The Battle of the Tail Race

 In the Winter of 1929 and the Spring of 1930,

-the old Lax Weir.
+below the old Lax Weir.
 The Tail Race having a current much stronger than the main river from which it had borrowed water, appealed to the instinct of the salmon.
-The fish followed its one and a half mile course only to find the Power House blocking their path.
+The fish followed its one and a half mile course only to find the Power House blocking their

+path.
 The trapped fish died in thousands, while fish which had by-passed the Tail Race and found their way up the main Shannon were trapped above the Power House when they attempted to return via the Head Race.
-Salmon fry trying to make their way to the sea also
+Salmon fry trying to make their way to the sea

-found themselves landlocked.
+also found themselves landlocked.
 They could be seen in shoals above the Power House.

-Plan of the Shannon Scheme, 1925 - 1929
+Plan of the Shannon Scheme,1925 - 1929

 If it were possible to count the spawn lost, adult fish which died in the Tail Race, fry trapped above the Power House, salmon converted to fish meal by the turbines and electrified by the chains at the entrance to the Tail